hertzmann/hertzmann.github.io/_posts/2023-12-11-art-worlds.md

 But, some respond, doesn't this exclude the entire history of conceptual art—and some of the most important works we learn about in art history and see in, say, the MOMA?

-Indeed, when asked, at least one vocal illustrator has explicitly said, in a private discussion, that they don't consider Dada or Duchamp's fountain to be art _at all_.
+I've seen more than one case, both [publicly](https://x.com/kortizart/status/1567930636945727493) and privately where illustrators deny that conceptual art is art all.
+In one private discussion, I've seen one vocal illustrator  explicitly say that they don't consider Dada or Duchamp's fountain to be art _at all_.

 <center>
 <figure>